Aquila chrysaetos canadensis

 Fall sightings in the east occur every year; the Hitchcock Nature Center Hawk Watch in western Pottawattamie Co, Iowa, averages 19 Golden Eagles per year, with a poorly-defined peak from late Oct through Nov.
 Padelford and Padelford recorded Golden Eagles in the Missouri Valley 28 Sep-9 Nov in three of five years in the early 1990s.

-Winter: Breeders are probably resident year-round (Rosche 1982; Palmer 1988; Kochert et al 2002), but individuals, mostly sub-adults, may appear anywhere in the state during the winter months.
-Numbers are fewest in the east, where there are about 65 reports in the period 6 Oct-30 Apr, fairly evenly spread throughout the winter period.
+Winter: Breeders are probably resident year-round (Rosche 1982; Palmer 1988; Kochert et al 2020), but individuals, mostly sub-adults, may appear anywhere in the state during the winter months.
+Numbers are fewest in the east, where there are about 70 reports in the period 6 Oct-30 Apr, fairly evenly spread throughout the winter period.
 The winter 2012-2013 saw a major move eastward, including a surprising four adults: Dodge Co 11 Dec, Otoe Co 18 Jan, Washington Co 3 Feb, and Butler Co 15 Mar.
 Even in westerly North Platte, the 3+ reported 2012-2013 constituted an “irruption” (T.J.
 Walker, personal communication).
-Two adults reached the east in 2014-2015: Otoe Co 5 Dec and Lancaster Co 30 Jan, and one was in Burt Co 1 Jan 2018, and in 2020-2021 singles were in Dixon Co 16 Dec and Sarpy Co 28 Feb.
+Two adults reached the east in 2014-2015: Otoe Co 5 Dec and Lancaster Co 30 Jan, one was in Burt Co 1 Jan 2018, and in 2020-2021 singles were in Dixon Co 16 Dec and Sarpy Co 28 Feb.

 Midwinter Eagle and Waterfowl Surveys conducted by NGPC 1992-98 yielded statewide totals for Golden Eagles ranging from 15 in Jan 1992 to 35 in 1995 (Cortelyou 1992, 1993; Dinan 1995,1996); methodology of these counts may have allowed for inadvertent inclusion of young Bald Eagles.